beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 #...
 ```

+^ Well, maybe we can avoid some of those problems if we just don't store any of those differing configs in the project repository at all.

+^ Let's ignore our `config/app.php` file completely and maintain a copy directly in each environment.

 ---
 ## What's wrong with excluding configs from the repo?

-* :heavy_plus_sign: It's straightforward(?)
+:heavy_plus_sign: It's straightforward(?)
-* :heavy_plus_sign: No sensitive info in the repo.
+:heavy_plus_sign: No sensitive info in the repo.

-* :heavy_minus_sign: No backups or history.
+:heavy_minus_sign: No backups or history.
-* :heavy_minus_sign: Troubleshooting is harder.
+:heavy_minus_sign: Troubleshooting is harder.
-* :heavy_minus_sign: Still not DRY.
+:heavy_minus_sign: Still not DRY.
-* :heavy_minus_sign: Still fragile.
+:heavy_minus_sign: Still fragile.

+^ On the up side, we've managed to remove some passwords from the repository.

-^ Can't track changes to the configs.
+^ But we can't track changes to the set of configs the app depends on in source control.

-^ Can't double-check settings without logging into the appropriate server.
+^ We also can't double-check the value of a particular setting in a given env without logging into the appropriate server.

-^ The config definitions don't live with the code where they are used.
+^ Worse, the config definitions don't live with the code where they are used.
 (Definitions live on running servers, usage lives in the codebase.)

 ^ Someone with access to each env must manually update configs when they change.
-If a dev adds a new key in the code, each server needs to be updated to define it.
+If a dev adds a new key in the code, each server needs to be updated to define it and an appropriate value.

+^ So there are some issues there.

 ---